mikinol/BrickThrower/README.md

 # Patch Notes

 ## 2.1.5
-- Added option to set whether to be given a special command and have a specific NBT tag
+- Added the ability to specify in the config whether an item must be gived with the command /brickthrower get
 - Fixed a bug when the placeholder for BrickThrower messages did not work
 - Added russian translation to BrickThrower